Tobacco and Vaping

 Young adulthood is a stage of life with many changes such as leaving home for the first time, starting work post-secondary education, and being more independent.
 This can be a stressful time where young adults start smoking or vaping.
 The brain develops until age of 25.
 The harmful effects of nicotine and other chemicals found in tobacco and vape products impact the brain and body in many ways including:

 Vaping rates are rising in this group.
 Young adults who are unhoused, lack access to food, or mental health issues are at a greater risk of harms from smoking and vaping.
+Early support can help prevent or reduce the harmful effects of smoking and vaping on the brain and body.
+Learn more about quitting supports. |

 Additional resources and community support |